 Initial treatment consists of applying the PRICE principles of protection, rest, ice, compression, and elevation.

-- Rest is important to protect from further damage and allow the injury to heal.
-In minor cases, this may initially consist of modifying training, for example, avoiding sprinting if it hurts to run fast, or avoiding running altogether in favour of cycling or similar.
+Rest is important to protect from further damage and allow the injury to heal.
+In minor cases, this may just initially consist of modifying training.
+For example, avoiding sprinting if it hurts to run fast, or avoiding running altogether in favour of cycling or similar.

-- Ice will help reduce pain and inflammation and is very important in the early stages (48 to 72 hours).
-Once the initial pain and inflammation has gone a gradual stretching and strengthening program should be done.
-This will ensure the injury does not recur once normal training loads are applied again.
+Ice helps to reduce pain and inflammation and is very important in the early stages (48 to 72 hours).
+Once your initial pain and inflammation has gone, you can begin a gradual stretching and strengthening program.
+This ensures your injury does not recur when you return to normal training loads.

 What can a sports injury professional do?